YuraSadilenko/formpro/README.md

 At version 1.1 was fixed few bugs.

-At version 1.2 was fixed media queries.
+At version 1.2 was fixed media queries, transfer img to icon at the background for input.